Medical questions & health advice by licensed doctors

-"Does a sore throat mean I have a cold?
+"Does a sore throat mean I have a cold?"

 Do sore throats every happen by themselves?

 The common cold is marked by upper respiratory tract symptoms, including a runny nose, sore throat, and stuffy head feeling.
 Just as the runny nose involved with these viruses can give you a sore throat (by irritating the throat due to the constant post-nasal drip falling onto the back of your mouth), other processes that cause a runny nose can do the same thing.
 This explains why people with allergies will also often complain of a sore throat, especially as they just wake up, after a night with upper airway secretions pooling in their upper airway.
 Finally, there are many other things that can give you a sore throat, including bacteria (strep throat, for example), and non-cold type viruses.
 If you are concerned about a sore throat, I advise that you speak with your primary care doctor to discuss the matter.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.